Bottled water IPO makes founder China’s third-richest person

 The Trump administration has proposed forcing Chinese companies to delist from New York exchanges if US regulators are not given access to audit reports.

-Ant Group, the Alibaba-backed Chinese payments business, is expected to sell up to $30bn worth of shares in Hong Kong and Shanghai this year in what could be the world’s largest IPO.
+Ant Group, the Alibaba-backed Chinese payments business, is expected to sell up to $30 billion worth of shares in Hong Kong and Shanghai this year in what could be the world’s largest IPO.

 Hong Kong’s Hang Seng index was up 0.7 per cent on Tuesday. – Copyright The Financial Times Limited 2020